Kokopella/pbot-engines/notes.md

   * `moqie = isMoqie(discard)` will handle this for you usually

 ### Special Cases
+  * When discarding, set `discard` to the tile you want to discard and index to `nil`.
+If you're discarding your drawn tile, set moqie to `1`
   * When tsumo (type 8), set index and discard to `nil` and moqie to 1
   * When riichi (type 7), your possible discards are in the associated array in the operations hash.
 Set the index value and the discard appropriately (e.g. `discard = operations[type][index]`)